The House of Representatives is an 'extremely unsafe' workplace, according to the MPs themselves

 The MPs regularly refer to Forum for Democracy, without always mentioning the party by name.
 Ellemeet: “I think it has really become more intense, especially because of their use of social media.
 I hear it from many colleagues.
 That sometimes it suddenly goes wild in Telegram groups, and that you get trolls en masse.”

 Boswijk: “Sometimes there is a real structure behind it.
 Then you suddenly get thirty followers, six with approximately the same name and profile picture.
-Whether people get paid for it, or whether a computer does it… at least it’s being orchestrated.
+Whether people are being paid for that, or whether a computer is doing it… at least it’s being orchestrated.
 And it wouldn’t surprise me if that also happens here from the House of Representatives.”

 Marieke Koekkoek can hardly talk about her work with friends anymore, she says.
 “If I want to talk about a debate, like today about migration, the reaction is quickly: no, I don’t want to hear this at all.
-They turn away from politics, because they see politics as a fight that goes on and on. .”
+They turn away from politics, because they see politics as a fight that keeps on going. .”

 Ellemeet: „We have to be more open about what we find difficult.
 People responded to my Facebook post with a tone of: what have you done, now you are not infallible anymore.
 The norm here among politicians is that things always go well.
 ‘Oh, no!
 I’m not bothered by anything!’”